What’s the perfect meal during those long cold months? My crockpot chili!

 I’ll share pictures of my niece’s first birthday party and some of the fun things we did in Boston soon.
 We came back with full hearts and full stomachs so it was great trip.
 Look how cute my lil Nora is!

-Today, I’m sharing my go to chili recipe with you.
-It’s the perfect hearty meal when the weather is cold.
+This crockpot chili is the perfect hearty meal when the weather is cold.
 There are a ton of chili recipes and I know people are particular about their meat content so really, you can tailor it to your preference.
 You don’t like corn?
 Omit it.
 You don’t like kidney beans?
 Substitute them.
 You can make it more beefy, less sauce, etc. The beauty of making chili is that you can’t really mess it up.
 I prefer mine with tons of corn, beans, and onions along with the ground beef.

 Crockpot Chili (Serves around 8 people)